corecito/corecito/README.md

 ## Config

 Duplicate the "default_config.yaml" file in config/.
 Rename it as "user_config.yaml" and add there your API keys and set the other values as you wish.
-Be careful! -> Do not set your API keys in default_config.yaml and then push the file to git!
+Be careful! -> Do not set your API keys in default_config.yaml and push the file to git!

+## Known issues

+* INVALID_NONCE On All Requests: the issue occurs when the system clock of the client machine is greater than 1 second in the future, or 30 seconds in the past.
+Usually, re-syncing with the NTP time server on the client machine will correct the issue.